Empirical Design in Reinforcement Learning: Dealing with Hyperparameters

 \paragraph{Maximization bias.} Several statistical challenges present themselves when tuning hyperparameters for maximum performance.
 One challenge is \emph{maximization bias}, which is a form of statistical bias that can arise when estimating a quantity of the form $\max_h \CE{G}{h}$.
 In our case, $h$ represents a hyperparameter configuration and $G$ represents the performance of our algorithm for a given configuration.
 Because we do not know $\CE{G}{h}$, the average performance of our algorithm for a given hyperparameter configuration, we estimate it with samples, $\bar{G}_h \approx \CE{G}{h}$.
 Then we estimate $\max_h \CE{G}{h}$ using $\max_h \bar{G}_h$.
 This estimate if prone to maximization bias, because $\mathbb{E}[\max_h \bar{G}_h] \ge \max_h \mathbb{E}[\bar{G}_h] = \max_h \CE{G}{h}$.

 To gain a bit more intuition, consider the following example comparing two hyperparameter configurations $h_1, h_2$.
 Imagine that $\CE{G}{h_1} = \CE{G}{h_2}$, but when we estimate their average performance using samples, $\bar{G}_{h_1}$ is an overestimate of $\CE{G}{h_1}$.
 When we maximize over our estimates $\bar{G}_{h_i}$, we will be reporting an overestimate for $\max_h \CE{G}{h}$ meaning we are overstating the performance of our algorithm.
+This is similar to maximization bias we see in Q-learning!
 Now imagine instead of two configurations that are identical, we instead have 100 identical configurations, or 1000.
 The probability that we overestimate at least one configuration increases as we increase the number of configurations estimated; thus increasing the reported performance for the algorithm, $\max_h \CE{G}{h}$.
 That is, without changing the properties of the investigated algorithm itself, we can report increasingly higher performance by increasing the number of hyperparameter configurations we investigate!

-In fact, the above example occurs frequently even in simple reinforcement learning experiments.
-If we run 1000 experiments of DQN on the Mountain Car domain and sweep stepsizes, target network refresh rates, and replay buffer sizes for every experiment, then approximately 96\% of these experiments will over report the average performance for the best hyperparameter configuration among those tested.
-As a result, we no longer have an accurate assessment of the performance of DQN on Mountain Car.
 If this was an algorithm that we are proposing, then we would be doing our readers a disservice by overstating the benefits of the algorithm.
 If this was a baseline algorithm, we would be doing ourselves a disservice by setting too high of standards and potentially filtering out useful ideas.

 \paragraph{Issues with the typical two-stage approach.} One common approach to counteract the effects of maximization bias is to use a two-stage methodology.
 In the first stage, the researcher performs an extensive hyperparameter sweep in order to select the maximizing hyperparameters.
 In the second stage, the researcher then evaluates the best hyperparameter configuration with a new set of random seeds---typically far more random seeds than originally used for the selection process.
 Finally, we report the average performance for the second stage only.
 This approach provides an unbiased, confident estimate of performance for that chosen hyperparameter configuration, because we are able to use more runs for that single hyperparameter configuration.